 This emerging form of education and care is being used to successfully integrate disadvantaged people.
 It allows for the building of relationships and trust between professionals, educators, and the target group.
 It offers participants a set of daily tasks which provide opportunities for teamwork, growth and the development of a sense of shared responsibility.
 The care of animals, the raising of crops, and the potential for maintenance projects are just some of the rich opportunities provided by Social Farming models.

 The Social Farm in Doon, which is located at the grounds of the former St. Joseph’s Girls Secondary School and adjacent convent, was donated to the community by the Sisters of Mercy.
 It consists of 33 acres and various buildings, which underwent a redeveloped in Autumn 2018.

-The Social Farm will begin delivering its services in April 2019
+The Social Farm began delivering its services in April 2019.

 - Priority will be given to participants that are unemployed and not in full time education and those on disability payments.